 Paleo Stuffed Portabella Mushrooms

-- 1 lb pork Italian sausage (I used Well Fed's recipe for Italian sausage)
+- 1 lb hot Italian pork sausage (I used Well Fed's recipe for Italian sausage.
+It's excellent.)

 - 2 cloves garlic, chopped